DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

 3) Chip/testboard preparation instructions:
   - Check the board status on the whiteboard.
 If testboard has failed more than once, move it to the cleaning and recovery area and select a different board.
-  - Make sure the chip to be tested hasnt failed previously on the same board.
+  - Make sure the chip to be tested hasnt failed previously.
 Check the Google docs.
-Any chip that failed twice on two different boards should be moved to the bad ADC holder.
+Any chip that failed twice should be moved to the bad ADC holder.
-  - Insert chip into the testboard.
+  - Insert NEW chip into the clamshell.
 Use magnifying glass to verify proper alignment of pins.
   - Close clamshell and cable the board if it is not cabled up.
   - Place board in the basket.
 Connect cables to DAQ making sure cables are dressed properly and there is enough slack.